Active adult communities

 Posted by Admin on October 10th, 2012

 Updated May 17, 2016 — Note: Although the basics about Medicare are unchanged, the amount you pay in premiums and deductibles changes over time.
-This updates the figures in the original article from 2012
+This article is both Module 9 of our Retirement 101 Online Preparation Course and the first in a series on Medicare.

 — Believe it or not, there is some good news about your turning 65 – you are now old enough to be eligible for Medicare!
 Cheer up, the worst of your medical insurance worries are over, particularly if you retired early and are not covered by an employer plan.
 Most people in the Medicare system are grateful for the coverage and peace of mind it provides.